Got to believe it's magic

-In the 1920s and 1930s Woolworth stores were famous for selling magic tricks.
-The items were imaginatively designed and simply made, with some designed for conjuring tricks and some for practical jokes.
-Mass production that they could be offered at unbeatable prices, with 'Nothing Over Sixpence', at the time the equivalent of just 2½p or 10¢, or around £2.11 or $1.60 today.
-Some were just threepence or half this amount.
+In the 1920s and 1930s Woolworth built a strong following for its magic tricks.
+The items were imaginatively designed and simply made, with some designed for conjuring tricks and others for practical jokes.
+Mass production kept the price unbeatable, with every item sizpence or less, at the time just 2½p or 10¢, or around £2.11 or $1.80 today, and a good selection for just threepence, half thiat amount.